 What: A guided walkthrough and Q&A about Enthought’s technical training course Python for Scientists & Engineers with Enthought’s VP of Training Solutions, Dr. Michael Connell

-Who Should Attend: individuals, team leaders, and learning & development coordinators who are looking to better understand the options to increase professional capabilities in Python for scientific and engineering applications
+Who Should Watch: individuals, team leaders, and learning & development coordinators who are looking to better understand the options to increase professional capabilities in Python for scientific and engineering applications

 “Writing software is not my job…I just have to do it every day.”